Parallel Python#

 Delayed computing

 One general feature of Dask is that it delays computing to the point when the result is actually needed, for example for plotting or saving to a file.
-So for example when running the code in Jupyter, cells that actually require longer time may run instantly, but later some cell may take a lot of time.
+So for example when running the code in Jupyter, cells that actually require a longer runtime may run instantly, but another cell may run much later.

 When using Dask, two main decisions have to be made for running code in parallel, which we will answer next.